sowmiyasr/Amazon-Gmail-Automation/README.md

 Selenium automation script for logging into an amazon account.

 Ordering 3 products with some filter strategy :
-1. first product - searching for an product
+1. first product - searching unique product in the search bar
 2. second product - Existing product in the cart
 3. third product - choosing product from wishlist